Kaustbh/Kaustbh/README.md

 <!-- 📫 Let's connect:
 - Feel free to reach out to me at [your-email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) to discuss potential ML internship opportunities or collaborate on ML projects.
 -->
-I'm eager to contribute my skills, learn from experienced professionals, and make a meaningful impact in the field of ML.
-Looking forward to exciting challenges and new opportunities in ML internships! 🚀
+I'm eager to contribute my skills, learn from experienced professionals, and make a meaningful impact in the field of AI/ML.
+Looking forward to exciting challenges and new opportunities in AI/ML 🚀